fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 in the form of the overloaded functions, `NMHASH32` and `NMHASH32X`.
-The implementations are based on the scalar versions of Gao's algorithms and not the vector versions that require access to the vector instructions of some processors.
+The implementations are based on the scalar versions of Gao's algorithms and not the vector versions that require access to the vector instructions of some compilers.
 Both algorithms perform well on the SMHasher tests, and have no known bad seeds.
 The vector versions of both codes perform well on large keys, with the `nmhash32x` faster on short keys.
 To provide randomly